 The more people using the highway system, the more traffic jams you end up in.
 Or the more people in a room, the less likely it is to have good decent conversation just because it gets crowded, but also because everybody is talking too loudly and so you can’t hear and you can’t meet the right person within that room.

 So we understand congestion in traditional terms because in the traditional world we have networks that were limited by scale.

-When it comes to the digital world, instead, there are no scale limitations.
-Or at least those can be overcome.
-Indeed, that is the whole premise of network effects.
-Where in a physical world, it’s easy to get to the point of congestion.
+When it comes to the digital world, instead, where there are fewer scale limitations.
+Or at least those can be initially overcome.

 What happens is the more users come on board, the more difficult it becomes to manage quality of the interactions.